 Tanya M. Scherr

-Tanya M. Scherr, Ph.D., CFE, holds a Ph.D. in Public Policy and Administration with a healthcare emergency preparedness focus.
-She is an associate professor in Healthcare Administration for the University of Arizona – Global Campus and has over 28 years of healthcare experience.
-Along with being a Certified Fraud Examiner since 2011, she is also a former firefighter-emergency medical technician and is still actively licensed in several states.
-In addition, she has held several executive and board of director positions for community nonprofits that focus on the arts, women’s equality, and domestic violence and sexual assault.
+Tanya Scherr holds a Ph.D. in Public Policy and Administration with a Healthcare and Emergency Preparedness focus.
+She is an associate professor in Healthcare Administration for the University of Arizona – Global Campus and has over 28 years’ healthcare experience.
+Along with being a Certified Fraud Examiner since 2011, she is also a former firefighter-EMT, previously licensed in several states, as well as holding national certification.
+Dr. Scherr has held several executive and board of director positions for community non-profits that focus on women’s equality, domestic violence, and sexual assault.

 Daniel Scherr holds a Ph.D. in Public Policy Administration with a terrorism, mediation, and peace focus.
 He is an assistant professor in Criminal Justice at the University of Tennessee Southern and program coordinator for the Cybersecurity Program.
 In addition, he is a Certified Fraud Examiner and Army veteran with two decades of experience in homeland security and operation.